Serving Clients in Cedar Rapids, Bettendorf, Dubuque and Okoboji

 - Creating and managing sub-trusts.
 Some trusts have provisions mandating the creation of “sub-trusts” upon the grantor’s passing.
 The successor trustee will be responsible for creating and administering the terms of any sub-trust associated with the parent trust.

 Successor trustees have the unique and crucial responsibility of ensuring the wishes of the grantor are honored once they are gone.
-Our West Des Moines trust administration lawyers at Pearson Bollman Law are prepared to ably handle this responsibility and give you the peace of mind in knowing that your trust will be suitably managed.
+Our Des Moines trust administration lawyers at Pearson Bollman Law are prepared to ably handle this responsibility and give you the peace of mind in knowing that your trust will be suitably managed.
 We have a full familiarity with all of the relevant laws and years of experience in administering the trusts of our Iowa clients.
 Contact us for a free consultation and lean how we can help you.
 We also charge fixed fees for many of our services so you know how much our services will cost from the beginning.